 -Olivia Matthews, The Lawrenceville School, Villanova, PA

-Nyamata• Travel to Nyamata, a town 45 minutes south of Kigali, and our home for the next seven days.
-Stay in guest quarters at the regional hospital, and take part in internships with various organizations focused on health care.
+Nyamata• Travel to Nyamata, a town 45 minutes south of Kigali, and our home for the next eight days.
+Stay in guest quarters at the regional hospital, and work alongside members of various organizations focused on health care.

-Ruhengeri • Then it’s on to the northwest of Rwanda for 10 days in the Ruhengeri region, the staging point for trips to Volcanoes National Park.
-Collaborate with a number of organizations working on health care delivery in the town, and also in a very rural dispensaire (clinic) in an idyllic, but isolated and poor village in the hills.
+Ruhengeri • Then it’s on to the northwest of Rwanda for ten days in the Ruhengeri region, the staging point for trips to Volcanoes National Park.
+Collaborate with a number of organizations working on health care delivery in town.
+Visit a very rural dispensaire (clinic) in an idyllic, but isolated and poor village in the hills.

-Volcanoes National Park • Venture into Volcanoes National Park to see golden monkeys living in the wild.
-Join local guides on a climb through lush rainforest to see the monkeys up-close on the rims of extinct volcanoes.
-Visit coffee and tea plantations.
-Paddle in dugout canoes on the waters of Lake Kivu.
+Volcanoes National Park • Venture into Volcanoes National Park to see wild golden monkeys.
+Join local guides on a climb through lush rainforest to see the monkeys up close on the rims of extinct volcanoes.

 This itinerary represents our best projection of the group’s schedule.
 However, we may implement changes designed to improve the quality of the program.

-Background • In 1994, almost one million Rwandans were killed by their former friends and neighbors in a span of one hundred days.
+Background • In 1994, nearly one million Rwandans were killed by their former friends and neighbors in a span of one hundred days.
 Yet this small, mountainous East African nation has managed in recent years to make extraordinary progress in reconciliation, economic development, political stability, and provision of health care.
-Rwanda’s effort to respond to the effect of genocide, to prevent and treat HIV/AIDS, and to address other health care challenges is the central focus of this program.
+During this program we explore Rwanda’s effort to respond to the effect of genocide, to prevent and treat HIV/AIDS, and to address other health care challenges.
 In 2005, the Boston-based organization Partners in Health, founded by Dr. Paul Farmer (subject of the best-seller Mountains Beyond Mountains), was invited by the government of Rwanda to bring its successful model for AIDS treatment to rural Rwanda.
-With funding from the Clinton Foundation’s HIV/AIDS Initiative and the efforts of grass-roots groups, health care delivery in some of Rwanda’s poorest rural areas has improved dramatically.
-The people of Rwanda are eager to put their tragic past behind them, to create unity, to heal, and to be healthy.
+With funding from the Clinton Foundation’s HIV/AIDS Initiative and the efforts of grassroots groups, health care delivery in some of Rwanda’s poorest rural areas has improved dramatically.
+The people of Rwanda are eager to put their tragic past behind them, to create unity, to heal, and to live healthfully.
 Our program in Rwanda has three destinations: the capital of Kigali, the southern town of Nyamata, and the northern town of Musanze at the gates of Volcanoes National Park.

 Population • Rwanda is the most densely populated country in Africa, with over nine million people.
 Over a million live in greater Kigali.
 Nyamata has 7,000 inhabitants, and Ruhengeri has 90,000.